What is an Interspecies Council?

 For people taking part in it, the Interspecies Council acts as a leveling tool, bringing people with different roles and experiences together and allowing them to find common goals.
 It can highlight areas of tension which then prompts reflection about potential solutions and compromises.
 It also sparks new conversations and provokes thinking by bringing different possibilities to life.

-In the words of the founder and director of Moral Imaginations, Phoebe Tickell:
+In the words of our founder and director, Phoebe Tickell:

 “The shift we are making is from seeing nature as separate from human beings, to seeing that non-humans and humans are all a part of nature.
 It takes a leap of imagination, but many of the participants reflected that once they made the jump, it became quite easy, and they discovered a whole different perspective.
 By using radical imagination, we can start to bring a voice of non-human species into our meetings, boards, and design processes.”

-Building a field of case studies, collaborators and practitioners
+Building a field of practitioners and a community of practice

-In April 2023, Moral Imaginations worked with Policy Lab UK and DEFRA (Department for Environment, Food and Rural Affairs) Futures to host an Interspecies Council with civil servants, local councillors, non-profit workers, activists and residents of the River Roding.
+In April 2023, Moral Imaginations was funded by Policy Lab UK and DEFRA (Department for Environment, Food and Rural Affairs) Futures to support the organisation of an Interspecies Council with civil servants, local councillors, non-profit workers, activists and residents of the River Roding.
 It was part of the Water Post 2043 project aimed at “exploring what decision-making in relation to the freshwater system could look like post 2043, if transformed”.

 24 participants were brought together, including stakeholders with a professional or community interest in the local area, to consider the more-than-human perspectives.
 This translates as imagining and empathising with the needs of some of the species living in and around the river Roding.
 Each participant was given a different animal, or part of the natural world to represent in discussions.